 "The body is only going to use what it needs at one particular meal, and the rest of it is going to be stored in the body as fat," she said.

-Snack-size meals throughout the dayAnother often-used dieting trick is to eat <a href="http://www.myhealthnewsdaily.com/2742-healthy-snacks-feeling-full.html">small snacks</a> throughout the day, in lieu of larger meals.
+Snack-size meals throughout the dayAnother often-used dieting trick is to eat small snacks throughout the day, in lieu of larger meals.
 This is supposed to keep portion sizes in check, while maintaining fullness throughout the day.

 This strategy can work well for some people, as long as they stay within their bounds for target calorie consumption, Brown-Riggs said.
 Some dietitians even advocate that the small, constant meals rev up metabolism and encourage weight loss, she said.

 However, the main problem is that "people don't know what 'small' means," and so they tend to overshoot their calorie limits, and wind up eating more than they should, Brown-Riggs said.

-A big dinnerIn American culture, people often eat their <a href="http://www.myhealthnewsdaily.com/1919-portion-size-control-weight-loss.html">biggest meal </a> of the day at dinnertime.
+A big dinnerIn American culture, people often eat their biggest meal of the day at dinnertime.
 While people may like the idea of friends or family members gathering to discuss the day's events and share a feast, unfortunately, that's not what's best for health.

 People who reserve their biggest meal for the end of the day may tend to eat less before that point.

 "If you go into dinner ravenous, the tendency is to over-eat," Brown-Riggs said.

 A better option for people who want to keep their dinnertime tradition is to reduce portion sizes.
 This can accomplish the goals of both getting in some bonding time, as well as maintaining a healthy weight, Brown-Riggs said.
 People can redistribute those extra dinner calories to breakfast and lunch, to maintain a steadier level of fullness throughout the day.

 Three meals with three snacks in betweenAccording to Brown-Riggs, this eating schedule is the golden ticket for health, though as always, it's critical that the total calories and fat consumed are kept at or under individual daily goals.

 "Most important is the minimum of three meals daily," which keeps you feeling full the longest, Brown-Riggs said, adding that "how you divide up your calories depends on your individual schedule."

 If the body goes more than four or five hours without eating, this will effect metabolism and how likely overindulgence is at the next meal, she said.

-Brown-Riggs said she likes the plan of three main meals with <a href="http://www.myhealthnewsdaily.com/1913-healthier-diets-include-frequent-snacks.html">snacks</a> in between because this plan takes people's busy schedules into account.
+Brown-Riggs said she likes the plan of three main meals with snacks in between because this plan takes people's busy schedules into account.
 When it's not possible to sit down for lunch until 3 p.m., having a light snack available can stave off hunger.
 This schedule keeps you in more control of the food choices you make, she said.

 Stopping eating at a certain timeSome diet plans tempt participants with an offer that they can eat whatever they want, they just can't eat after a certain time of day, usually in the late afternoon or early evening.
 The assumption is that this plan will lower overall calorie consumption, but in all likelihood, people will compensate by eating more calories earlier in the day, Brown-Riggs said.

 Diets that rely on gimmicks to help people lose weight often don't present a long-term solution to calorie consumption, she said.

 Late-night eatingA big problem with eating late at night is that it doesn't allow for the body to be active and burn most of the calories consumed within hours of a meal.
 Going to bed soon after eating means that more calories will be converted to fat, Brown-Riggs said.
 She suggested staying up for at least two or three hoursafter a meal, and one hour after a snack.

 Additionally, staying up should mean maintaining some level of activity, not zoning out in front of the TV.
 Sitting in the "recliner is the same as going into the bed," Brown-Riggs said.

 The recliner is where a lot of people tend to get into trouble, as there is a tendency to relax at the end of the day, and to indulge in snack foods.

 "For the average person coming into my office with weight problems, the biggest problem is after-dinner snacking."

 She added that for people who stay up very late, a snack at midnight is a fine choice, as long as it fits into the overall calorie plan, and the consumer is planning on staying up for long enough to digest it.

 Fasting dietsAny diet that involves fasting for an extended time is not likely to be very effective.
 While it can lead to weight loss in the short-run, as soon as the dieter starts eating normally again, he or she will most likely regain all of the weight that was lost.
 One reason for this is that the weight lost comes from losing fluids, not fat.

 "Fasting is not a means of controlling one's weight," Brown-Riggs said.

 Even more problematic is the tendency for people to be disheartened when the weight is regained, and simply give up on dieting all together, she said.

 Pass it on: In order to best control your weight, eat three meals daily, and be prepared with three snacks.

-Follow MyHealthNewsDaily on Twitter <a href="http://twitter.com/#!/MyHealth_MHND">@MyHealth_MHND</a> .
-Find us on <a href="http://www.facebook.com/MyHealthNewsDaily">Facebook</a>.<br><br>
+Follow MyHealthNewsDaily on Twitter @MyHealth_MHND .
+Find us on Facebook.